Whissi/shorewall/Shorewall-lite/README.txt

-This is the Shorewall-lite Development 4.0 branch of SVN.
+This is the Shorewall-lite Stable 4.0 branch of SVN.